-- All writing assignments are due on the dates indicated on EauZone, which contains the most up-todate schedule and information. - Submit late assignments (via Canvas) no later than the following class after the due date.
+- All writing assignments are due on the dates indicated on EauZone, which contains the most up-to-date schedule and information. - Submit late assignments (via Canvas) no later than the following class after the due date.
 They will be lowered one letter grade.
 Canvas submissions will be closed one week after due date. - Without prior notification, missed presentations cannot be made up.
 If you must miss your presentation date, make prior arrangements with me. - All assignments will be uploaded via The Eauzone and Canvas.

-Zoom practices and etiquette:
+Zoom Practices and Etiquette:

 - Though you are not required to appear on camera for this or any other class, you are highly encouraged to do so.
-Being on camera helps you not only feel more engaged with the class environment, it also helps me and your classmates get to know you better. - For those times your camera is off, you must have a clear profile photo uploaded into your Zoom account-instruction can be found here: ischool.sjsu.edu/account-set. - Whenever you are on camera, please dress appropriately. - Always keep yourself on "mute" when not speaking. - To comment or ask a question, please speak aloud or use the "raise a hand" feature-the "chat" feature will typically be turned off. - Please do not private message me during class as it can be very distracting.
-Instead, message me afterwards. - All classes will be recorded and will be posted to Canvas. - University policy (S12-7) requires consent from all individuals who appear in a class recording.
+Being on camera helps you not only feel more engaged with the class environment, it also helps me and your classmates get to know you better. - For those times your camera is off, you must have a clear profile photo uploaded into your Zoom account-instruction can be found here: ischool.sjsu.edu/account-set. - If on camera, please dress appropriately. - Always keep yourself on "mute" when not speaking. - To comment or ask a question, please speak aloud or use the "raise a hand" feature-the "chat" feature will typically be turned off. - Do not send me a private chat message during class.
+Instead, message me afterwards. - All Zoom classes will be recorded and will be posted to Canvas. - University policy (S12-7) requires consent from all individuals who appear in a class recording.
 If you do not wish to be identified in a recording, feel free to utilize the "anonymous option," but please notify me beforehand. - Please obtain permission from me before recording any class session.
 Note that any personal recordings are strictly for private use and cannot be shared with anyone outside of class.